Orzldzx/awesome-stars/README.md

 ## JavaScript

+- [MagicMirror](https://github.com/MichMich/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
+With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
+- [nginxWebUI](https://github.com/cym1102/nginxWebUI) - Nginx Web page configuration tool.
+Use web pages to quickly configure Nginx
 - [haproxy-wi](https://github.com/Aidaho12/haproxy-wi) - Web interface for managing Haproxy, Nginx and Keepalived servers
 - [iptv](https://github.com/iptv-org/iptv) - Collection of 5000+ publicly available IPTV channels from all over the world
 - [carbon](https://github.com/carbon-app/carbon) - :black_heart: Create and share beautiful images of your source code